Updated 2021

 Personally, I feel confident in encouraging IENs to register for the CELBAN when we both feel they are ready and confident in themselves.

-Traditionally it has taken between six months to a year (or more) for IENs to prepare for the CELBAN.
+the CELBAN.
 At least that is what I have found for many IENs who have a 5 in IELTS.
 What takes so much time is improving grammar.
 And yet, so many people have made the very same mistakes.